dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

  -D mapreduce.map.output.key.field.separator=.
 ~~~~

-In unix sort when input lines use a non-tab delimiter, we need to supply the -t _separator_ option.
-Similarly in hadoop streaming, we need to specify the character to use as key separators.
+In Unix sort when input lines use a non-tab delimiter, we need to supply the -t _separator_ option.
+Similarly in Hadoop streaming, we need to specify the character to use as key separators.
 Common options include: comma",", period ".", and space " ".

-One additional hint to hadoop is the number of key fields, which is not required for unix sort.
-This helps hadoop streaming to only parse the relevant parts of input lines, as in the end only keys are sorted (not values) – therefore, hadoop can avoid performing expensive parsing and sorting on value parts of input line records.
+One additional hint to Hadoop is the number of key fields, which is not required for Unix sort.
+This helps Hadoop streaming to only parse the relevant parts of input lines, as in the end only keys are sorted (not values) – therefore, Hadoop can avoid performing expensive parsing and sorting on value parts of input line records.

 ####Configure Hadoop Streaming: Step 2